 In the not too distant geologic past history of the casinos, soil erosion, that is to say degradation followed by agradation or building up, has happened many times because of the delicate balance between rainfall and plant growth.

-An Arizona saying has it that “Noone but a damned fool or a Hassayampa would predict weather in this state.”
+An Arizona saying has it that “Noone but a damned fool or a Hassayampa would predict the weather in this state.”
 Be it explained that a “Hassayampa” is a person who has drunk water from the Hassayampa River.
 This makes it impossible for him ever again to tell the truth nor if he leaves the country will he die happy unless he returns to live in Arizona.
 Cochise County lies in the sunshine belt of the Southwest and has an ideal mean temperature of 67 degrees.
 Extreme temperature differences between day and night are frequently forty degrees.
 Temperature variations at a given place between the shade and that in the sun are very noticeable, especially at higher elevations.
 These effects are due to rapid evaporation in a dry climate.
 The weather with more than 350 days of the year when the sun shines is almost perfect for it is hardly ever too hot or too cold.
-An ideal health giving climate with an average of about 15 inches of rain per year, it is classified as semi-arid, with a low average humidity.
+Ideal health-giving climate with an average of about 15 inches of rain per year, it is classified as semi-arid, with low average humidity.

 One of the seasons is from July through September.
 In late June it becomes quite warm and though not often, the nights may become uncomfortable.
 Gradually day by day, clouds in increasing numbers begin to form in the afternoons over the mountains.
 These are cumulus clouds, thunder clouds, which accumulate into the most beautiful snow white upward billowing and boiling shapes, against the blue sky until the tops reach the cold upper air.
-There the water vapor of the clouds condenses and comes down as torrential rains, often accompanied by hail and high velocity winds which drive the rain before them.
+There the water vapor of the clouds condenses and comes down as torrential rains, often accompanied by hail and high-velocity winds which drive the rain before them.
 The thunder and lightning display is wonderful to see and can be terrific.
 The rains are spotty and because it is possible to see things at considerable distances, it is often feasible to observe three or four rainstorms in progress at the same time, with the sun shining in between them.
 After the storm is over and as the sun goes down, gorgeous sunsets for which this area is justly famous may be seen.
 It is necessary to see one to appreciate the stunning beauty and utter inadequacy one feels to be able to describe the magnificent cloud and color show which is put on.